Saturday, April 22, 2017

 As with me, her disorder is well-managed with medications, but she, as with many bipolars, occasionally does not take her medications, feeling that they dumb her down…make her dull and unable to truly focus.
 In desperation, she even willingly undergoes electro-convulsive therapy.
 I swore I would never do that, but after years of suffering with no positive response to medications, I said, “Do it.”
 After 14 treatments, my doctor discontinued the therapy citing that I had suffered cognitive damage that outweighed the benefit.

 Life just isn’t fair.
 Still, I manage my illness.
 Few would ever guess I am bipolar.
-I may not be the intelligent girl with an IQ of 157.
+I may not be quite as bright and shiny as I used to be.
 I have to work a little harder these days to keep the train on the track.
 Next stop is sanity.